bharatltech/mystmd/01-paper.md

 ### 1. Functional programs are easier to manipulate mathematically thanimperative programs.

-The primary reason for this is the property ofreferential transparency, probably the most important property of modern functional programming languages.<br>
+The primary reason for this is the property ofreferential transparency, probably the most important property of modern functional programming languages.
 Referential transparency means that, within some well-defined context, a vari- able (or other symbol)alwaysrepresents thesame value.
 Since a variable always has the same value, we can replace the variable in an expression by its value or